Construction Partners (NASDAQ:ROAD) Issues Quarterly Earnings Results

 Insider Buying and Selling at Construction Partners

-In other Construction Partners news, Director Suntx Capital Management Corp. sold 50,000 shares of the stock in a transaction on Tuesday, September 19th.
-The shares were sold at an average price of $35.20, for a total value of $1,760,000.00.
-Following the completion of the sale, the director now directly owns 217,417 shares of the company’s stock, valued at approximately $7,653,078.40.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
+In other news, Director Suntx Capital Management Corp. sold 50,000 shares of Construction Partners stock in a transaction dated Tuesday, September 19th.
+The stock was sold at an average price of $35.20, for a total value of $1,760,000.00.
+Following the completion of the transaction, the director now directly owns 217,417 shares of the company’s stock, valued at approximately $7,653,078.40.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
 Insiders own 23.54% of the company’s stock.

 About Construction Partners